sgrif/talks/foundation_demystified/presentation.md

 # Who is the Rust Project?

 ^ So a huge portion of support we provide goes to the Rust project, but who actually is the Rust Project?
 The answer to this question is surprisingly nebulous, but the short version is it's the group of people who are governed by the Rust Leadership Council.
 The Project is entirely independent of the Foundation, and is the sole group responsible for the decisions affecting the language.
 We provide support to them, and sometimes act as stewards on their behalf, but we don't have any direct control over them.
 We'll talk more about how that relationship is codified in a bit.

 ---

+# Hydration Break

+^ Remember folks, you need to be drinking more water at high altitude.
+The Rust Foundation cares about rustacean hydration, so let's take a second to drink some water.

+---